albertaw/android-tutorial/01-HelloWorld/README.md

 ## Summary

 To review, first we created a screen in our MainActivity class with a Button and EditText view.
 An activity is where the app draws its UI.
 We added an onClickListener to the button which extracted the name for the EditText and created an intent to send the name to the HelloActivity.
 An intent starts a new activity.
-In the next tutorial we will see how to create a todo app that displays a list of items using and array adapter.
+In the next tutorial we will see how to create a bookstore app that displays a list of books using using a string string array, ArrayAdapter, and a custom ArrayAdapter.

 ## Resources